anuska-antara/grade-card/README.md

 ## how to use

 1. Download the project files to your local machine.
-2. Compile the program using a C compiler (e.g., gcc). cd case-study gcc main.c std_detail.c marks_entry.c grade.c display.c -o makeFile
+2. Compile the program using a C compiler (e.g., gcc) in GitBash cd case-study gcc main.c std_detail.c marks_entry.c grade.c display.c -o all
 3. Run the compiled executable.
-   ./makeFile
+   ./all
 4. Follow the prompts to input student details and marks for ISA 1, ISA 2, and ESA.
 5. Choose whether to calculate grades.
 6. View the results and grade card generated.